 You enjoy the luxury of keeping costs low while trading the 1000’s of different securities that Robinhood offers.
-And did I mention you can enjoy trading on an award-winning mobile application?
-Robinhood has that too!
+Not to mention you can enjoy trading on an award-winning mobile application.

 Robinhood’s app is offered on both the IOS App store and the Google Play store.

 It is 100% free to download and, speaking especially from personal experience, is very beginner-friendly.
-It took a lot of the complications out of investing when I began using the app in 2018 and still provides the seamless beginner-friendly experience that won it the Google Play Award recently for best use of material design.
+It took much of the complexity out of investing when I began using the app in 2018 and still provides the seamless beginner-friendly experience that won it the Google Play Award recently for best use of material design.

-If you are a small investor, Robinhood’s $0 account minimum may standout as an accommodative feature of its online brokerage account.
+If you are a small investor, Robinhood’s $0 account minimum may stand out as an attractive feature of its online brokerage account.

 Big or small, Robinhood is fully welcoming of all sizes of users.
 However, why start at zero when you can use a friend’s referral code to receive a free stock upon opening a brokerage account.
 A free stock?
 Worth how much?
 What company?
 How does it work?
-All very important questions that deserve answers that I will provide below.
+All very important questions that deserve answers that will be addressed below.